P-Canlas/sdlc-foundations-lab/README.md

 *Identify where the communication and process breakdown occurred between Dev and Ops.*

 **Answer:**
-> The breakdown occurred because the team relied on doing a manual testing on individual developer laptops rather than using a standardized, automated staging environment.
-This created a gap between development and operations where the merged code was never properly verified in a production-like setting before deployment.
+> Instead of using a standardized, automated staging environment, the team relied on manual testing on individual developer laptops, which led to the breakdown.
+Because of this disconnect between development and operations, the combined code was never adequately tested in a production-like environment prior to deployment.

 #### 2. Pipeline Stage Identification
 *Fill in the missing stages of the continuous assembly line and circle/bold the stage that catches local testing bugs before production release:*